Monalissaa/DisenDiff/README.md

 bash eval.sh
 ```
 The `run.sh` and `eval.sh` scripts include several hyperparameters such as `classes` in the input image,`data_path`, `save_path`, training `caption`, random `seed`, and more.
 Please modify these executable files to suit your specific requirements.

+## License and Acknowledgement
+The code and models in this repo are for research purposes only.
+Our code is bulit upon [custom-diffusion](https://github.com/adobe-research/custom-diffusion).